 Chiropractic treatment may be purchased for a customer only under the following conditions:

-A board-certified orthopedic or physical medicine and rehabilitation physician has submitted a written recommendation for chiropractic treatment and included the number of recommended sessions.
+A board-certified orthopedic or physical medicine and rehabilitation physician has submitted a written recommendation for the maximum number of allowed chiropractic treatments.

 The number of sessions does not exceed 10 sessions for the life of the case.
-Additional sessions require medical director approval.
+Additional sessions require consultation with the VR Manager and state medical director approval.

 Only chiropractic manipulative treatment is purchased (MAPS 98940, 98941, or 98942).